-The voltage and temperature channels use second-order delta-sigma modulators and the two current channels use fourth-order delta-sigma modulators to convert the analog inputs to single-bit digital data streams.
+Voltage1 channel and voltage2/temperature channel use second-order delta-sigma modulators and the two current channels use fourth-order delta-sigma modulators to convert the analog inputs to single-bit digital data streams.
 The converters sample at a rate of DCLK/8.
 This high sampling provides a wide dynamic range and simplifies anti-alias filter design.